-Vacances en France, Where do the French go?
+It's Vacances Time in France, but Where do the Locals Go?

 This month’s article is about holidaying in France, when you already live in France!
 Where to go this year?
 What do the French do especially with a very hot summer?
 They take a long break, often discovering a new corner of the hexagone or visiting a long distance relative or school friend, more often than not westside.
 So let’s find out what has Beth and friends have been up to ‘cet été’?